MarkusPettersson98/Expresso/README.md

 This is the GitHub-page for Group Togepi in the course  "DAT256 / DIT543 Software engineering project" held at Chalmers University of Technology.

 ## About
-During the course we developed a React Native application in which you can order coffee.
+During the course we developed a React Native application in which you can order coffee from selected cafés around campus.
+The purpose of the project was to facilitate the process of ordering coffee as well as contributing to improved sustainability by reducing the amount of disposable cups.

 ## Group members
 - Lucas Fallqvist (I)